Bayesian Entropy Estimation for Countable Discrete Distributions

 Initially PYM shows the least bias, but DPM provides a better estimate for increasing sample size.
 Notice, however, that for both estimates the credible intervals consistently cover the true entropy.
 Interestingly, the finite support estimators perform poorly compared to DPM, CAE and PYM.
 For the uniform distribution over $1000$ symbols, both DPM and PYM have slight upward bias, while CAE shows almost perfect performance (\figref{convergence:finite} middle).
-For Poisson distribution, a theoretically enumerable support distribution on the natural number, the tail decays so quickly that the effective support (due to machine precision) is very small ($26$ in this case).
-All the estimators, with the exception of JS and ANSB, work quite well.
-Note that JS performs poorly for both uniform and Poisson distribution (it shows severe upward biased).
+For Poisson distribution, a theoretically enumerable-support distribution on the natural numbers, the tail decays so quickly that the effective support (due to machine precision) is very small ($26$ in this case).
+All the estimators, with the exception of ANSB, work quite well.
 The novel Moby Dick provides the most challenging data: no estimator seems to have converged, even with the full data.
 Surprisingly, the Good-Turing estimator~\cite{Zhang2012} tends to perform similarly to the Grassberger and Miller-Maddow bias-correction methods.
 Among such the bias-correction methods, Grassberger's method tended to show the best performance, outperforming Zhang's method.